LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/EventSources/conversational-commands.md

 **Note** The response is not actually stored in the conversation transcript, it will only be stored temporarily in the browser and is only visible to the agent.

+{: .important}
-<div class="important"> It is required that your account has the New Agent Workspace enabled; please contact your account team in order to do this.</div>
+It is required that your account has the New Agent Workspace enabled; please contact your account team in order to do this.

 ### Configuration

+{: .important}
-<div class="important">Agent required permissions: Use enhanced Agent Workspace and FaaS-Invocation permission has to be enabled.</div>
+Agent permissions required: **Use enhanced Agent Workspace** and **FaaS-Invocation** permissions have to be enabled.

 #### Step 1 - Create a new Function